kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

     faq_items:
       - question: What is Behtar Ads App & Benefits?
         answer: >-
-          Short Video creation has undeniably become an essential tool for social media marketing business.
-If you’re like many E-Commerce Platforms and  Reseller App Platforms. you probably use your phone to create your products short video content.
+          Short Video is one of the fastest-growing content types today. videos get more views, social posts with videos get more likes, and video content gets more shares across all channels.
+One of the best ways to take advantage of this trend. you probably use your phone to create your products short video content.
 Behtar Ads App will help you for short video creation from any reseller app.
       - question: How Does Behtar Ads App Work?
         answer: "How to make short marketing video ads from behtarads App\nOnce you install the app, sign up into the app, and follow these simple 3 steps,\n\n\n\U0001F933 **Share** : Once you identify the right product catlog which you think your customer will buy, click on “Share to behtarads App” button. \n\n\n**Video Types** Select the video type's to create a short video for your product.\n\n**Video share on social media** After the video is ready, you can share it on social media Sites.\n"
       - question: 'How Can i sign up for Behtar Ads '